CAF Champions League: Mamelodi Sundowns Stumble Against Al Hilal in Rwanda

 The home side finished the first half on the front foot and were awarded a penalty in stoppage time when Onyango was adjudged to have fouled Abdel Raouf.
 Abdelrahman made no mistake from the spot, sending the goalkeeper the wrong way to give his team a narrow advantage at the interval.

-Shortly after the restart, Brayan Leon Muniz outjumped his marker in the 47th minute but failed to direct his effort, the ball striking his thigh instead.
+Shortly after the restart, Brayan Leon Muniz, who joined Mamelodi Sundowns in the January transfer window, outjumped his marker in the 47th minute but failed to direct his effort; the ball struck his thigh instead.

 That miss proved costly for Sundowns, as Al Hilal doubled their advantage two minutes later when Jean Claude Girrumugisha fired a fierce low drive beyond Denis Onyango.